Introduction to Concepts

 # other fields removed for brevity

-Where the Template Entity differs is that it contains additional fields:
+Where the Template Entity differs is that it contains additional fields.
+Let’s examine each in more detail:

 Parameters

-The spec.parameters field is used by platform engineers to enable developers to customise the output of the Template.
-Typically this customisation will be limited to parameters such as the name of the Component, Java package name, repository name, etc.
+The spec.parameters field is used by platform engineers to enable developers to pass values (parameters) to the Template.
+Typically this will be parameters such as the name of the Component, a Java package name, repository name, etc.

 Here’s an example of the parameters: